Heat and Heart Rate Zones: How Weather Can Affect Your Training HR

 A person checking their running heart rate in the heat.

-What Is the Benefit of Heart Rate Zone Training for Runners?
+What Is Heart Rate Training?

 Brett Lato, the Manager of Training and Education at Polar, one of the leading companies at the forefront of heart rate monitoring technology for athletes, says that heart rate zone training can be an effective tool for runners at every fitness level.